Sunday Services

 2nd and 4th Sundays, 2:30 pm

-Thoughts from the Lectionary for the Twenty First Sunday After Trinity
+Thoughts from the Lectionary for the First Sunday in Advent

 Blessings,